Kurogami2134/mhp3reload/Readme.md

 ## File structure

- - `ms0:/P3rdML/mods.bin` is the file where mods are loaded from.
+ - `ms0:/P3rdML/mods.bin` should contain a list of mod files.
+ - `ms0:/P3rdML/mods/` should contain mod files or folders.
- - `ms0:/P3rdML/files/` should contain all the files to load as replacements
+ - `ms0:/P3rdML/files/` should contain all the files to load as replacements.

 ## Required files